ivan-guerra/programmador.com/content/posts/an-interview-with-shared-pointers.md

 }
 ```

-The copy-and-swap[^1] idiom helps implement copy/move assignment and the move
+The copy-and-swap idiom helps implement copy/move assignment and the move
 constructor.
 Critical to the use of this idiom is the implementation of a
 `Swap()` function that can swap the state of two `SharedPtr` objects: